relikd/baRSS/README.md

 -----------

 A RSS & Atom feed reader that lives in the system status bar.
-Very much inspired by [RSS Menu]; go ahead and check that out.
+Very much inspired by [RSS Menu](https://itunes.apple.com/us/app/rss-menu/id423069534); go ahead and check that out.

 *baRSS* will automatically update feeds for you, and inform you when new content is available.
 The new articles are just a menu away.